-CAISE convenings have brought together informal STEM education (ISE) practitioners, researchers, evaluators, funders, and other stakeholders to discuss content topics connected with CAISE initiatives as well as to explore current learning approaches and trends in the ISE field.
+Over the years, CAISE has brought together informal STEM education (ISE) practitioners, researchers, evaluators, funders, and other stakeholders to explore and discuss current learning approaches and trends in the ISE field.
 These convenings are part of CAISE's effort to connect related work across field sectors and catalyze innovative ideas for future research and development.
-The outcomes of CAISE convenings result in new resources for the InformalScience.org repository and have informed the agendas of National Science Foundation (NSF) Advancing Informal STEM Learning (AISL) program Principal Investigator meetings and other national ISE forums.
+The convening outcomes result in new resources for InformalScience.org and have informed the agendas of National Science Foundation (NSF) Advancing Informal STEM Learning (AISL) program Principal Investigator meetings and other national ISE forums.

 Practice-and-Research convened a group of practitioners and researchers-as well as those who have worked in both realms, some of whom have been funded by the AISL program, to characterize the current state of the informal STEM education field with regard to the dynamics between practice and research (including education, learning science, social science, and other disciplines.)
 Archives are available upon request: email@example.com

 ISE Professional Development (2012)

 ISE Professional Development convened principal investigators, project evaluators, NSF program officers, two outside experts and other project staff from around the country who represented a range of informal science education sectors, including science centers and museums, theater, broadcast media, after school programs, and libraries to deepen the ISE field's understanding about the unique challenges and unexplored opportunities that ISE professional development projects provide.